Buoyant England look to shoot down high-flying Australia

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MANCHESTER: As India and New Zealand battled it out for a prized spot in the World Cup final at Old Trafford on Tuesday, fierce rivals England and Australia were flexing their muscles for the other one at Edgbaston.
+MANCHESTER: As India and New Zealand battled it out for a prized spot in the World Cup final at Old Trafford on Tuesday, fierce rivals England and Australia were flexing their muscles for the other one at Edgbaston, writes Khalid Hussain.

 While India took the field against the Black Caps as firm favourites, Thursday’s clash between the hosts and the defending champions promises to be a much more evenly-contested encounter.

-The formbook might give the Aussies a slight edge but tell that to England captain Joe Root and he will respond by stressing that his team is oozing with confidence going into its first World Cup semi-final since 1992.
+The formbook might give the Aussies a slight edge but tell that to England’s Joe Root and he will respond by stressing that his team is oozing with confidence going into its first World Cup semi-final since 1992.

 England might have lost their last two ODI games against Australia including the group game in this tournament but Root underlines the fact that his team defeated their rivals in a series Down Under and also blanked the Aussies 5-0 on home soil